rovaughn/platform-docs/platform/manual/tutorial/build-blog-app.rst

 While making this simple application, these are the steps we will go through involving the features provided by Hasura:

 #.
-Exploring the user & authentication Hasura APIs
+Exploring the user & authentication of Hasura APIs
 #.
 Creating tables (on postgres) using the ``API console`` UI
 #.
-Exploring the hasura data APIs as an ``admin``
+Exploring the Hasura data APIs as an ``admin``
 #.
 Adding permissions and access control on the data models
 #.
 Adding relationships between the data models
 #.
 Adding aggregations & views to compute derived information (eg: total likes)